atbcb/usab-uswds/_ada-guides/chapter-5-parking.md

 separately from the required number of car and van parking spaces.)
 Provide an accessible route on both sides of the vehicle space that connects to the charging station for easier access.
-A vehicle space at least 10' -- 13' wide is advisable.
-A 10' width offers an extra 2' that effectively provides a 5' aisle on one side when paired with the accessible route; a 13' wide space will allow an 8' aisle.
+A vehicle space at least 10 feet to 13 feet wide is advisable.
+A 10 feet width offers an extra 2 feet that effectively provides a 5 feet aisle on one side when paired with the accessible route; a 13 feet wide space will allow an 8 feet aisle.
 This flexibility is helpful since the parking direction is determined by the location of the charging station and the vehicle connection.
 Use the International Symbol of Accessibility only where spaces are reserved exclusively for people with disabilities.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter5/5p28a.jpg){: .img-large}

 ### Common Questions